slackhq/vscode-hack/README.md

 * `hack.clientPath`: Absolute path to the hh_client executable.
 This can be left empty if hh_client is already in your environment $PATH.
 A `docker exec` command is supported as well.
 * `hack.workspaceRootPath`: Absolute path to the workspace root directory.
 This will be the VS Code workspace root by default, but can be changed if the project is in a subdirectory or mounted in a Docker container.
-* `hack.enableCoverageCheck`: Enable calculation of Hack type coverage percentage for every file and display in status bar (default: `false`).
+* `hack.enableCoverageCheck`: Enable calculation of Hack type coverage percentage for every file and display in status bar (default: `true`).
 * `hack.useLanguageServer`: Start hh_client in Language Server mode.
 Only works for HHVM version 3.23 and above (default: `true`).

 ### Docker